MEDITATION

 It is a mental training – which is why the idea of meditation being a practice which ‘blisses you out’ is a bit far-fetched and inaccurate.

 It is a method or variety of methods designed to shift the brain into healthier and more balanced ways of relating to and experiencing the world.
-This is important because what we pay attention to and how we pay attention largely determines how we feel, daily behaviour and our thinking patterns – and this, the level of our suffering and joy.
+This is important because what we pay attention to and how we pay attention largely determines how we feel, daily behaviour and our thinking patterns – and therefore the level of our suffering and joy.

 Is there one meditation to rule them all?